 This was an ornery one to photograph, but let me tell you, it may just be the best thing I’ve made this year.
 Braised chicken thighs in a creamy creole mustard sauce with carrots, celery, raisins, onions and oh-so wonderful spices.
 This recipe was inspired by a memory from Brigtsen’s Restaurant in New Orleans.

+Oh look!
+I baked.
 Well, if preheating my oven and using a cake mix counts?
-This is a super easy cake with a caramel filling and a topping of whipped cream and crushed Butterfinger candy bars that will have your crowd stampeding to the table.
+This is a super easy chocolate cake recipe with a caramel filling and a topping of whipped cream and crushed Butterfinger candy bars that will have your crowd stampeding to the table.